Metrics Master Income Trust Reports NTA Update - TipRanks.com

 - Explore ETFs TipRanks' users love and see what insights the ETF AI Analyst reveals about the ones you follow.

-The Metrics Master Income Trust announced an unaudited Net Tangible Asset Backing per share of $2.0046 as of November 10, 2025.
-This update reflects the trust’s ongoing strategy to deliver target returns while preserving investor capital, reinforcing its position in the corporate loan market and providing stakeholders with a stable income source.
+Metrics Master Income Trust announced an unaudited Net Tangible Asset Backing (NTA) per share of $2.0050 as of November 11, 2025.
+The trust’s strategy to actively manage loan portfolios aims to deliver target returns while preserving investor capital, reinforcing its position in the bank-dominated corporate loan market and offering stakeholders a stable investment option.

 More about Metrics Master Income Trust

-Metrics Master Income Trust operates in the financial services industry, focusing on providing monthly cash income, low risk of capital loss, and portfolio diversification through active management of diversified loan portfolios.
-The trust participates in Australia’s bank-dominated corporate loan market and is managed by The Trust Company (RE Services) Limited, part of the Perpetual group, which offers funds management, financial advisory, and trustee services.
+Metrics Master Income Trust operates in the financial services industry, focusing on funds management, financial advisory, and trustee services.
+It aims to provide monthly cash income, low risk of capital loss, and portfolio diversification by managing diversified loan portfolios within Australia’s corporate loan market.

 Technical Sentiment Signal: Buy